bismuthfoundation/WalletServer/Doc/Official_Wallet_API.md

   For an active wallet, that is irrelevant, and would be less than 5 minutes in the past.
   For a non active wallet, that would be 0 if it never was seen as active, or the timestamp of its lake ok check.
 - country - optional - is there for future use in a possible user selectable list.

+New, also:

+- version (wallet server version)
+- height (latest block from server)

 ### Get a list of websocket wallet servers to connect to